amazon-archives/cloudformation-validation-pipeline/README.md

 A demo and deployment guide describing this solution are available on the AWS Answers website.

-To start writing your own tests and pipelines to test your templates it's likely your going to want to customise which tests are run and even write your own tests.
+To start writing your own tests and pipelines to test your templates it's likely your going to want to customize which tests are run and even write your own tests.

 To ensure that any binary dependencies you may have are built for the correct platform it is recommended to create a new ec2 instance using the amzn-ami-hvm-2016.03.3.x86_64-gp2 AMI and run the build process from there.